phreeza/manuscript_axon_potentials/doc/manuscript.md

 morphologies are shown at the top.
 Right: gray lines show activity of full population averaged over 40 trials, while the black lines show the low-pass (<1 kHz) component.
 Note that the time and voltage scales are different from A-D.
+All spatial scales are the same, indicated by scalebar in A.
 ](figs/fig_1_nocsd.pdf){#fig:simpletree}

 There are two ways of understanding the triphasic shape of the extracellular